 Throughout this page, you'll see an "Advent booklet" referenced.
-This booklet is available at the Church at St. Ignatius Martyr.
-You may also download the Advent booklet for use on your phone or computer.
+This booklet will be available the first Sunday of Advent at Mass.
+Download the Advent booklet in English and Spanish using the buttons below.

 After Mass, come up to the Advent wreath to view it.
 Note that only one of the four candles is lit.
 The wreath "embraces" the Tabernacle - the real presence of Christ contained within.
-During this time of Eucharistic Revival, we honor the Real Presence by the décor and by how we reverently genuflect before the Body of Christ.
+We witness the Real Presence by the décor and by how we reverently genuflect before the Body of Christ.
 The wreath with its colorful ornaments reflects the everlasting presence of God and our delight as we anticipate Christ’s return and the celebration of his Nativity.

 Praying with an Advent wreath is a wonderful tradition to help us visibly mark the passing of time during Advent at church and at home.
 At home, it is appropriate for Advent wreaths to be blessed on the First Sunday of Advent, or when we first pray with an Advent wreath during the Advent season.
 Place your wreath where you want to pray this Advent and use the blessing on page 4 of the Advent booklet or this PDF.